GregOwen/GregOwen.github.io/_posts/2019-10-26-bare-git-repo.md

       dotfiles-tmp
     ```

+     `--separate-git-dir` tells Git that the history should live in `$HOME/dotfiles` even though the snapshot will live in `dotfiles-tmp` (which is just an arbitrary temporary directory that we'll delete later once we've moved the dotfiles into their proper locations).

 1. Copy the snapshot from your temporary directory to the correct locations on your new machine.

+        rsync --recursive --verbose --exclude '.git' dotfiles-tmp/ $HOME/

     This command copies every file in `dotfiles-tmp` and its subdirectories into the corresponding locations in your home directory (so `dotfiles-tmp/.gitconfig` will be copied to `~/.gitconfig` and `dotfiles-tmp/.emacs.d/init.el` will be copied to `~/.emacs.d/init.el`, etc.).

-        rsync --recursive --verbose --exclude '.git' dotfiles-tmp/ $HOME/

 1. Remove the temporary directory.
 Now that we've copied over the snapshot to the correct locations in your actual home directory, we can delete the old snapshot.